 Running Local AI on Windows 10/11: The No-BS Setup Guide

-Windows 10/11 is the dominant OS for offline AI use — partly because most of the world's laptops run it and partly because USB-based tools like PortableMind are optimized for the Windows launcher flow.
+Running local AI on Windows is easier than it has ever been.
+Windows 10/11 is the dominant OS for offline AI use, partly because most of the world's laptops run it and partly because USB-based tools like PortableMind are optimized for the Windows launcher flow.
 Whether you want a one-click solution or a full DIY install, here's the complete no-BS guide.

 The fastest way to run local AI on Windows: plug in a PortableMind USB, run Start-PortableMind.bat, click 'More info → Run anyway' on the SmartScreen prompt, and AI boots in 15-40 seconds.